-Neurons (or nerve cells) carry and process electrical signals which are the basis of cognition and the peak of cognition—rational thought.
-Neurons are the basic cell of the nervous system of all vertebrates as well as all invertebrates from the jellyfish up.
-Later the discussion will take up the increase in brain complexity as found in nature which leads to the human brain.
-Notice in the tree of life, the vertebrates in the lower left splitting off before fish and all the creatures great and small that have found their niche often confirmed by their different brain powers.
+Neurons (or nerve cells) carry and process electrical (as well as chemical) signals, which are the basis of cognition and the peak of cognition—rational thought.
+Neurons are the basic cells of the nervous system of both vertebrates and invertebrates, from the jellyfish up.
+Later, the discussion will take up the increase in brain complexity as found in nature, which leads to the human brain.

 Caveat and Simplification

 The human body, the nervous system, and the brain are immensely complex systems.
-In Mental Construction, the discussion is restricted to support its theme, the role of neurons in affecting how we think.
-Many important and interesting facts and discoveries will not covered to retain the clarity of the argument.
+In Mental Construction, the discussion is restricted to support the main theme—the role of neurons in affecting how we think.
+Many important and interesting facts and discoveries will not be covered to retain the focus of the discussion.
 With that understanding of the simplifications in explanations, I will continue.

 Human Nervous System